Ocean Isle Beach house fire: Advocacy

 Although smoke alarms were present and had activated, "the residence had no sprinkler nor alarm monitoring system," according to Mayor Debbie Smith at a press conference held by the Town of Ocean Isle Beach on November 2, confirming media reports.
 (That was later confirmed on November 16 by Dr. Butts, according to a news report of WYFF-TV Greenville, SC).
 During the previous week, there had been calls for changes in the building codes to require fire sprinkler system, particularly in larger capacity buildings frequently used by occasional guests, even though many of these are considered single-family dwellings under current regulations.
-Other suggestion have included monitored electronic fire alarm systems which automatically notify authorities.
+Other suggestions included monitored electronic fire alarm systems which automatically notify authorities.

 Mayor Smith said that she felt discussions and study of codes and standards will be the focus of considerable attention at Ocean Isle Beach in the immediate future.
 On Sunday, November 4, a memorial service for the seven students who died was held at Ocean Isle Beach Chapel.
 Hundreds attended.
 At that time, Mayor Smith stated: